A-Marambe/Mortality_LAI/README.md

 # Mortality and LAI - BIOL6500
-This project analyzes the Aerial Detection Survey data and the MODIS Leaf Area Index.
+This project analyzes the Aerial Detection Survey data and the MODIS Leaf Area Index data

 **Input**
 Aerial Detection Survey Data